Wenzel/radare2-extras/vmi/README.md

 # Radare 2 IO VMI plugin

 This plugins allow you to debug remote process running in a VM.
-It uses `Libvmi` to read and write the process virtual address space.
+It uses `Libvmi` to read and write the process virtual address space and listen on hardware events like the `CR3` register being written (switching process), or `int3` interrupt being catched.

 What works:
 - Intercept a process by PID